-A typical CBT program will run for 12 to 15 weeks and is considered a short-term treatment.
-CBT is developed under the influence of contemporary psychologists Albert Ellis, Aaron and Judith Beck, and Donald Meichenbaum.
+A typical CBT program will run for 12 to 15 weeks and is considered short-term treatment.
+CBT is developed under contemporary psychologists Albert Ellis, Aaron and Judith Beck, and Donald Meichenbaum.

-Because the CBT program is easily quantifiable and testable, it has been the subject of many empirical researches.
-These studies have proven the effectivity of the psychotherapy in successfully resolving various psychological disorders including depression, anxiety, obsessive-compulsive disorders, and trauma-related disorders.
-For instance, in the field of youth and adolescent anxiety, over 40 studies have attested the effectiveness of CBT.
+Because the CBT program is easily quantifiable and testable, it has been the subject of many empirical pieces of research.
+These studies have proven the effectiveness of psychotherapy in successfully resolving various psychological disorders, including depression, anxiety, obsessive-compulsive disorders, and trauma-related disorders.
+For instance, in youth and adolescent anxiety, over 40 studies have attested to the effectiveness of CBT.

 Characteristics of anxiety disorders

-The common features or characteristics of all anxiety disorders include severe fear or worry, inability to control such fear, restlessness, irritability, muscle tension, and difficulty in concentration.
+All anxiety disorders' common features or characteristics include severe fear or worry, inability to control such fear, restlessness, irritability, muscle tension, and difficulty concentrating.
 These symptoms may bring about problems in social and occupational functioning.

-Because anxiety disorders are also characterized by negative thought processes and poor means of social adaptations, they have been the subject of many studies involving the use of CBT techniques.
+Because anxiety disorders are also characterized by negative thought processes and poor means of social adaptations, they have been the subject of many studies involving CBT techniques.